vercel/ai/packages/mistral/README.md

 # Vercel AI SDK - Mistral Provider

-The Mistral provider contains language model support for the Mistral chat API.
+The [Mistral](https://mistral.ai/) provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) contains language model support for the Mistral chat API.
 It creates language model objects that can be used with the `generateText`, `streamText`, `generateObject`, and `streamObject` AI functions.

 ## Setup